Acorns Alternatives

 • You want it managed and hands-off, like Acorns, but a different deal.
 Betterment and Wealthfront are full robo-advisors with an asset-based fee and more planning depth; SoFi bundles an automated option with banking and self-directed trading.

 • You want automation but want to choose the holdings.
-M1 Finance lets you design a portfolio and weights while it handles the buying and rebalancing.
+M1 Finance lets you design a portfolio and weights while it handles the buying and rebalancing; Walnut is the no-automation cousin that keeps your own broker and leaves the trades to you.

 • You want AI that keeps your own broker and helps you decide.
-Walnut connects the brokerage you already use and lets you research your holdings through Claude or ChatGPT, then build a basket you keep at your broker.
+Walnut connects the brokerage you already use and lets you research your holdings through Claude or ChatGPT, then build a portfolio you keep at your broker, where Betterment, Wealthfront, SoFi, and M1 all hold the account themselves.

 • You are a true beginner starting from zero.
-An Acorns-style robo, or another hands-off robo above, is genuinely the simplest on-ramp; do not over-complicate it.
+An Acorns-style robo, or another hands-off robo above, is genuinely the simplest on-ramp; do not over-complicate it, and do not reach for Walnut until you have a broker to connect.

 Two practical checks before you commit: the fee model and minimum (a flat monthly fee versus a percentage of assets versus a self-directed route), and the regulatory posture (discretionary manager, brokerage, or informational tool).
-For the broader landscape, see the best robo-advisors of 2026 roundup.
+For the wider field, see the best robo-advisors of 2026 roundup.

 The bottom line

 Acorns is strong at one specific job: getting a true beginner investing with almost no effort by rounding up spare change into a diversified, managed portfolio.
 The reason to look at alternatives is almost always that you want a slightly different deal.
 Betterment and Wealthfront offer fuller robo-advisor features for an asset-based fee.
 SoFi bundles investing with banking.
 M1 Finance keeps the automation but lets you choose the holdings.
-And Walnut connects your real broker so you can analyze and decide yourself through Claude or ChatGPT instead of delegating.
+And Walnut sits apart from all four: instead of holding your money it connects your real broker so you can analyze and decide yourself through Claude or ChatGPT, read-only by default, with every trade your call.
 There is no single best alternative; match the tool to whether you want delegation or control.
-If you want hands-off simplicity from zero, an Acorns-style robo is hard to beat.
+If you want hands-off simplicity from zero, an Acorns-style robo is hard to beat, and Walnut leads only its own connected niche rather than the field overall.
 Walnut is one option, not the answer for everyone, and Walnut is not an investment adviser.

 FAQ